 Skilled trial technicians are a hot commodity and are not easy to find.
 Here are some tips an attorney and/or paralegal must know in order to retain the services of an effective trial technician.

 This is important for two reasons.
 First of all, people who have not sat through an actual trial do not understand the various intricate rules and procedures one must follow during courtroom proceedings.
 Those that have been through trial proceedings understand courtroom culture and protocol.
 Secondly, trials are highly stressful situations.
-Many times the attorneys and paralegals have spent countless hours, months and even years preparing for one trial and therefore have not only their client’s issue at stake but also their own personal reputation, time and money.
-An experienced trial technician has been through and overcome various technical issues, power failures and weather related problems to ensure the trial goes smoothly for the attorneys.
+Many times the attorneys and paralegals have spent countless hours, months, and even years preparing for one trial and therefore have not only their client’s issue at stake but also their own personal reputation, time, and money.
+An experienced trial technician has been through and overcomes various technical issues, power failures, and weather-related problems to ensure the trial goes smoothly for the attorneys.

-Proficient knowledge of trial presentation software, video editing and audio/visual system set up is a must.
-Being able to diagnose potential issues regarding various software versions and image formats along with any other IT support is crucial to ensuring the presentation runs smoothly and efficiently during trial.
+Proficient knowledge of trial presentation software, video editing, and audio/visual system setup is a must.
+Being able to diagnose potential issues regarding various software versions and image formats along with any other IT support is crucial to ensuring the presentation runs smoothly and efficiently during the trial.

-Any trial technician you hire must perform a courtroom site survey in order to have firsthand knowledge of the technical equipment already located in the court room and the layout of the court room.
+Any trial technician you hire must perform a courtroom site survey in order to have firsthand knowledge of the technical equipment already located in the courtroom and the layout of the courtroom.
 The trial technician should recommend which equipment should be used and should be able to rent this equipment to you directly.
-The trial technician should also find a suitable war room for the attorneys within the court house or within a short walking distance the court house in order for the attorneys to prepare.
-Any computers, printers and copiers for the war room should also be able to be rented directly from the trail technician.
-After careful collaboration with attorneys, experts and paralegals the trial technician should be able to present all evidence at trial seamlessly to efficiently and effectively in order to adequately tell the story line.
+The trial technician should also find a suitable war room for the attorneys within the courthouse or within a short walking distance of the courthouse in order for the attorneys to prepare.
+Any computers, printers, and copiers for the war room should also be able to be rented directly from the trail technician.
+After careful collaboration with attorneys, experts, and paralegals the trial technician should be able to present all evidence at trial seamlessly to efficiently and effectively in order to adequately tell the storyline.

-For over 35 years, Naegeli Deposition and Trial has been known as the industry’s leading choice for court reporting and litigation support.
-Call our knowledgeable team today at 800.528.3335.
+For over 35 years, NAEGELI Deposition & Trial has been known as the industry’s leading choice for court reporting and litigation support.
+Call our knowledgeable team today at (800) 528-3335.